 UK Education Abroad is collaborating with academic units to develop major-specific advising resources to assist students with selecting programs that most closely align with each degree program.
 Please visit the Major Advising Page (MAP) to view the information related to your son’s or daughter’s program.
 If his or her major is not yet listed, it does not limit eligibility to participate in an education abroad program.
 Your student should visit the Education Abroad Resource Center on the third floor of Bradley Hall for additional resources and assistance with choosing an appropriate program.

-Once your student has found an education abroad program that fits his/her goals and needs by going to the Education Abroad Program Search web page, then they’re ready to start the application process to study abroad, applying directly through the program page itself.
+Once your student has found an education abroad program that fits his/her goals and needs, they will need to apply to the program directly by clicking on the "apply now" button at the top of the brochure program page.
 Remind your student to read the entire page carefully, as some Education Abroad programs require that they not only fill out the UK application but also a specific program application, as well.
-That information will be visible on the program page, as necessary.
+That information will be visible on the brochure program page, as necessary.

 Please note: a student will never apply solely to an affiliate program.
-For example, if a student is going to study at a university in Spain through one of the Education Abroad affiliates, such as ISA, it would not be appropriate to go directly to the ISA website and apply to the program there.
+For example, if a student is going to study at a university in Spain through one of the Education Abroad affiliates, such as Pogram Provider A, it would not be appropriate to go directly to the Program Provider A's website and apply to the program there.
 All applications, first and foremost, need to go through the UK Education Abroad program pages, which will also have a link to any other program-specific application, as needed.
-You can see where they will apply when you click here.
-Once your student has found an education abroad program that fits his/ her goals and needs by going to the Education Abroad here.

-As for deadlines, they will be program specific, and this information will be included on the page that refers to the specific program the student has selected, as described in the previous paragraph.
+Deadlines will be program specific, and this information will be included on the brochure program page where the student applies.